persuaded9041/poke-solus-fr/docs/TESTIMONIALS.md

 >
 > _— Quadrixis_

+> Hey, so i just wanted to say thanks for your incredibly impressive rom hack for pokemon red/blue/green.
+Im a 90s kid, and being able to play a pure, but now full, old school pokemon experience has been a complete joy.
+You did a fantastic job, and i am extremely thankful to have been able to play these games with the obvious care you put into them.
+>
+> _— Beneficial_Ask_6013_

 Want to leave a review?
 Leave it on the [RomhackPlaza page][romhackplaza]!
 Have other feedback?
 Join the [Solus Discord][solusdiscord].

 [youtube]: https://www.youtube.com/playlist?list=PL-k9sS5iGL6s5MF3GIJqLIPA4662JPsxz